Gabe-Thomp/Gabe-Thomp.github.io/content/authors/admin/_index.md

       GPA: 4.0/4.0

       - Worked in federated learning during my undergrad, specifically on applying the Neural Tangent Kernel to combat data heterogeneity.
 Culminated in a first author paper at ICML 2025.
 Supervised by [Prof Chau-Wai Wong](https://ncsu-wong.org/).
+      - Learned a good deal of mathematics through my physics degree & other courses that I found interesting such as *numerical analysis* and *linear transformation and matrix theory (extra linear algebra)*.
+      - My physics degree helped immensely by shaping how I think about problem solving.
+My EE degree showed me some examples of where this sort of thinking can be applied.
     # button:
     #   text: 'Read Thesis'
     #   url: 'https://example.com'